Once every week or two, we encourage all of our clients at FLF to have a treat meal where they eat whatever they want.

 2. Food Hangovers are Great Teachers

-Most women don't realize how bad their diet makes them feel until they clean it up and/or starting eating enough of the right foods.
+Most women don't realize how bad their diet makes them feel until they start eating enough of the right foods.
 When you're eating the right way for you, you are focused, energetic, and balanced.
 You just feel - well, GOOD.

 After eating like a Fat Loss Foodie for a couple weeks, it's normal to get nostalgic for something you used to eat: like your morning skinny latte and pastry from the coffee shop.